 As a human, repetition can get annoying.
 For a machine trying to understand the world, repetition is the one thing it craves.

-If every profile and article about the music group reiterates some or all of the facts you lay out on the Entity Home, and they all link back to that Entity Home, you will have created the perfect infinite self-confirming loop.
+If every profile and article about the music group reiterates some or all of the facts you lay out on the Entity Home, and they all link back to that Entity Home, you will have created the perfect infinite self-confirming loop of corroboration.

 Important: if these three-steps are done well, Google will gain a clear understanding about the music group and build its confidence in that understanding.
 As a result, a Knowledge Panel will appear when a user googles the music group’s name.

 Do you want to build your Knowledge Panel using The Kalicube Process?

 Free DIY option: download our free Knowledge Panel checklist, where Knowledge Panel expert Jason Barnard reveals how we use the Kalicube Process to trigger and manage Knowledge Panels for our clients.